 Most visitors to Jordan arrive at the Queen Alia International Airport in Amman.
-Fortunately, getting to the Dead Sea from Amman is very simply as it is only an hour or so drive.
+Fortunately, getting to the Dead Sea from Amman is very simple as it a 1hour drive (55km).

 One option is to go as a day trip from Amman using public transport, and the tourist board website has a really good guide to this here.